 To be eligible to use the 6 credit hours of graduate coursework taken as an undergraduate for both degrees, students must have their course plan approved before beginning the graduate program, and preferably before taking the graduate courses.
 Courses must be eligible to be used on both degree plans.

-Students awarded the AMF are expected to apply to the graduate program they intend to pursue no later than one semester prior to graduation.
+Students admitted to the Accelerated Master’s Program are expected to apply to the graduate program they intend to pursue no later than one semester prior to graduation.
 Students are encouraged to visit the webpages of their intended major of study on the College website and the Graduate School application portal.